Dolphins halt Allen, survive 'butt punt' to beat Bills

 AP Sports Writer

-Miami overcame what was quickly dubbed the “butt punt” by shutting down Josh Allen and the Buffalo Bills twice in the final minutes, improving to 3-0 with a 21-19 victory that ended with Allen desperately trying to spike the football on the edge of field goal range.
+MIAMI GARDENS, Fla.
+(AP) — The Miami Dolphins’ defense stopped Josh Allen and the Bills at the goal line late, then held again after punter Thomas Morstead bizarrely kicked the ball off a teammate and out of bounds for a safety in a 21-19 win over Buffalo on Sunday.

-“I don’t like these shock endings,” Dolphins coach Mike McDaniel said.
-“But I’m just really, really happy for the team because this much I do know: Teams win football games, and if you are going to have success over the long haul, you have to have confidence that whatever phase can win a football game for you, can go ahead and do that.”
+Tua Tagovailoa and the Dolphins improved to 3-0 in an AFC East thriller that ended with Allen and the Bills attempting to spike the ball near midfield, the clock just running out on their chance to try a long-distance, go-ahead field goal.

-Dolphins quarterback Tua Tagovailoa briefly left the game in the second quarter, returning after halftime despite appearing to be disoriented by a head injury — the team clarified later that actually, he had an issue with his back.
-He finished with 186 yards and a touchdown pass to River Cracraft.
+Tagovailoa briefly left the game in the second quarter, returning after halftime despite appearing to be disoriented by a head injury.
+Allen also may have been injured, heading to the X-ray room after the game.
+He had his throwing hand checked by trainers late.

-Allen was also scraped up, getting X-rays on his right hand after the game after banging it on a helmet or facemask.
-He insisted he was fine after.
+Despite being sacked and flagged for unnecessary roughness on the next drive, Allen drove Buffalo down the field with a 17-play, eight-minute drive.
+Miami’s defense held, though, nearly intercepting a pass and forcing a turnover on downs from the 2-yard line.

-The Dolphins’ defense did just enough to stall Allen twice in the fourth quarter, the first effort a goal-line stand that followed a go-ahead rushing touchdown by Miami’s Chase Edmonds.
+Tagovailoa and the Dolphins went three-and-out, leaving little room for Morstead to try punting out of the end zone.
+His kick hit blocker Trent Sherfield in the backside and caromed out of bounds, a play immediately dubbed the “butt punt” on social media.

 Allen had about a minute to guide Buffalo into field goal range, and did so, but the Bills ran out of time.
 Isaiah McKenzie tried for extra yards on a completion from Allen, costing precious seconds.
 Dolphins players started celebrating when the clock hit zero with Allen just stepping under center.